astridx/meinblog/content/posts/joomla/11joomla-konfiguration.en.md

   - Joomla
 ---

 Are there things you plan to offer configurable?
 Then this part is important for you.
 Here I show you how to add a configuration to your component in the Joomla typical way.
-We create the global configuration for our component!
+We create the global configuration for our component!<!-- \index{configuration (global)} -->

 ## For impatient people